How To Get That #@%! City Sticker Off Your Windshield

 Hopefully, your city sticker doesn’t completely detach over the course of the year, especially with the cold winters we have in Chicago.

-Another pro-active idea like the Angry Chicagoan is invest about $5-$6 in Sticker Shield.
+Another pro-active idea was suggested by a handful of readers who recommend investing about $5-$6 in Sticker Shield.
 It’s a transparent plastic sleeve that you slip your city sticker into, and affix directly onto the windshield.
 Allegedly it’s completely invisible if applied correctly.

 The only problem is that it is technically illegal to use something like this.
 You can be ticketed ($120) because you are again, technically, not displaying your city sticker properly.

-I have no idea how often people using or similar products, actually get caught and/or ticketed, but there have been readers who have been stung with a $120 ticket.
-Parking enforcement aides strongly suggest using this product because of the risk of ticket, but other readers say Sticker Shield works great.
+We have no idea how often drivers using or similar products, actually get caught and/or ticketed, but there have been readers who have been stung with a $120 ticket.
+Parking enforcement aides and City Clerk personnel strongly suggest against using this product because of the risk of ticket, but other readers say Sticker Shield works great.
 So, who knows?

 Another reader, named Loni, sent us a suggestion she used, which she found online.